Interstellar Dust Transport Through the Heliosphere Including the Sector Region: Results

 In Figures \ref{fig:ddens_small_solmax} and \ref{fig:ddens_small_solmin} we show the dust density relative to ambient for solar max conditions and solar min conditions respectively.
 In these figures the density is for a slice in the ecliptic plane.
 (Note that the streaks are an artifact that arises because, with the steady flow assumption, ``particles'' correspond to points equally spaced in time along a trajectory and thus are smooth in the direction of the trajectories, while numerical noise exists between trajectories.)
 The termination shock and heliopause are indicated by the white lines.
-These two cases show the most contrast of any that we calculated.
+It can be seen that the smallest grains are somewhat deflected upstream of the heliopause.
+This is because of the interstellar magnetic field that wraps around the heliosphere and is able to deflect small grains within the region in which that distortion of the field begins.
+The two cases shown in Figure \ref{fig:ddens_small_solmin} show the most contrast of any that we calculated.
 Clearly solar min conditions, with its thin sector region, is most like previous calculations that used a planar current sheet.
 Comparing with \citet{Slavin_etal_2012}, their figure 7 compares with our figure \ref{fig:ddens_small_solmin}.
 The de-focusing polarity cases do not show as much depletion for our calculations since even for solar minimum conditions there is a thin current sheet that leads to a low effective magnetic field.
 For the focusing polarity we see a large density enhancement upstream as in \citep{Slavin_etal_2012} because grains away from the ecliptic are outside of the current sheet and get focused toward the ecliptic.
 We note that these large concentrations of dust exaggerate the effects of the magnetic field because we do not include the time dependence of the field during a grain trajectory.
 For a grain moving at 26 km s$^{-1}$ it takes roughly 22 years to go from the heliopause (assuming a distance of 120 au) to the Earth.
 During that time an entire solar cycle will occur.
 However, as we show below, only for the period near solar minimum does the field substantially alter the dust density.
-The variation with time will lead to alternating periods of focusing and de-focusing, which will tend to smooth the variations out.
+The variation with time of the polarity will lead to alternating periods of focusing and de-focusing, which will tend to smooth out the variations in dust density such as in the upper right panel of Figure \ref{fig:ddens_small_solmin}.

 In Figure \ref{fig:region_avg} we show the relative grain density averaged over a volume upstream of the Sun.
 The volume used goes from 0 to $-20$ au in the upstream direction ($x$), $-10$ to $+10$ au across the ecliptic ($y$) and $-5$ to $+5$ au perpendicular to the ecliptic plane ($z$).
 By averaging in this way we smooth out some of the noise of the density calculations.
 We see that for most times for grains with $a \geq 0.1\,\mu$m the grain density is not strongly disturbed from the ambient density.
 The exceptions are for solar min conditions, particularly when the overall polarity is focusing, and for smaller grains for the transition from solar max to min with overall focusing polarity. \citet{Strub_etal_2015} found that relative increases in dust flux of a similar order in the Ulysses data and attributed it to the solar cycle.
 In addition, in all cases, very few grains as small as 0.056 $\mu$m can penetrate to the inner solar system as can also be seen in Figures \ref{fig:ddens_small_solmax} and \ref{fig:ddens_small_solmin}.
 While a flux of such small particles was observed by Ulysses \citep{Kruger_etal_2015} , it is well below what would be expected for a typical interstellar grain size distribution and dust-to-gas ratio.